WHY TRAVELING, EATING & LIVING IN PERU?

 The Break provides material for English-language learners about life in Lima and pop culture around the globe.

-To serve as the most authoritative and reliable English-language resource for those interested in living, working, traveling, and investing in Peru.
-We strive to make Peru the no. 1 country in Latin America to live, work, travel and invest by 2025.
+To serve as the most authoritative and reliable English-language resource for those interested in living, eating, working, traveling, and investing in Peru.
+We strive to make Peru the no. 1 country in Latin America to live, eat, work, travel and invest by 2025.

-To give information and provide services to people and organizations, enabling them to make the best decisions about living, working, traveling, and investing in Peru.
+To give information and provide services to people and organizations, enabling them to make the best decisions about living, eating, working, traveling, and investing in Peru.
 We create the content and the tools necessary for people and businesses to become ambassadors for Peru.

 Carsten Korch Founder, Editor-in-Chief